rightshero/sw_task/server/README.md

 - You will find the HTML file and its corresponding JS file in the public folder.

-- I am aware that the deployment should use AWS CloudFormation, and you should save the template in a file named cloudFormation.yaml.
+- I am aware that the deployment should use AWS CloudFormation, and you could find the template in a file named cloudFormation.yaml.
 Unfortunately, I was unsuccessful in deploying it.

 - No matter what decision is made, I would greatly appreciate your feedback.
 Your insights would be very helpful to me.
 Thank you!